thomas-franz/pimcore-custom-editables/README.md

 # Pimcore CustomEditablesBundle
+A collection of some useful pimcore editables, still needs some work.
 This Bundle is still a development version and not recommended for any other use.

 ### Installation